akashbhadouria/rick-morty-graphql/README.md

     /posts - Endpoint to fetch their posts on social media.

-Whereas in the case of GraphQL, there will only be 1 end point, i.e. - `/graphql`, where all *`query/mutations(requests)`* will be sent.
+Whereas in the case of GraphQL, there will only be 1 endpoint, i.e. - `/graphql`, where all *`query/mutations(requests)`* will be sent.

 2.  ***Overfetching / Underfetching*** -

 ![](https://lh6.googleusercontent.com/eD7wWnIcC4jnPk76_D6beSbfraOvNgwfhAmBl-QfHctRzK_aU5URBHTOqvHfXj0F23hUlMKuX_B41hWPqGysaDpl0FfyUY4XZYqlty7otlRjLmqBsMuO09dfHbPJloc7EFQ6ANgS7MBSyEbFQaCf)![](https://lh3.googleusercontent.com/S8KgZmoTnL9zkS01gsDZn_GyAAemEklSP4vVn3mE4pO5F-gAbV2hzNehC-RBI4NP-FbtguzyVkCikaIIaCTTevw71F8jrS3mH5AztB8METxMAPEqFbMcd-jj57U0uqmRSNtgUXn9EWDIDrfTW7Fa)![](https://lh3.googleusercontent.com/xEhYD-QcLf6Fq6oRCxDZfeTHm6W0cArfo37--9bzIhJORv5bQgMAi3LQ3HPE0TIOmpMNAsrwQBlOfKL0XUGI37wi5sfHq3eiL0X5i59jbgH6LHAkjBfZR-rXEoo4id6Y-AQc-V_d0aJvu3RoXSS0)

-In the REST structure, we either over fetch the data to show a particular set of information which we need to display on the frontend, or we just underfetch making multiple API calls and then display parts of data.
+In the REST structure, we either overfetch the data to show a particular set of information that we need to display on the frontend, or we just under fetch making multiple API calls and then display parts of data.
 Fetching the data from the backend and loading it on the frontend is 1 of the most expensive operations! so using GraphQL, we can overcome this issue.
 We will see this further in the blog.

 3.  ***GraphQL can be faster***

-This is a very subjective thing as many REST API’s are highly performant.
-But mostly when there is a scenario where we have to make multiple API calls and each endpoint has some delay associated with it (Asynchronous behaviour) to receive the data, in comparison to the [GraphQL](https://graphql.org/), where we need to send the query/mutation(request) to one single endpoint, here GraphQL supersedes REST.
+This is a very subjective thing as many REST APIs are highly performant.
+But mostly when there is a scenario where we have to make multiple API calls and each endpoint has some delay associated with it (Asynchronous behavior) to receive the data, in comparison to the [GraphQL](https://graphql.org/), where we need to send the query/mutation(request) to one single endpoint, here GraphQL supersedes REST.
 But now you would be thinking about the scenario,

 where we have to make only 1 REST API call, what will happen then?